 The annual G20 conference in Nusa Dua, Bali

 What is the G20?
 The G20 conference is one of the essential political forums of the year.
 This year it is held in Nusa Dua, Bali, Indonesia under the theme “Recover Together, Recover Stronger.”
-The European Union and 19 other countries will discuss significant international issues related to the global economy.
-Afterward, topics like International Financial stability, climate change, and sustainable development.
+The European Union and 19 other countries will talk about important economic issues that affect the whole world.
+Afterward, topics like international financial stability, climate change, and sustainable development will be discussed.
 Indonesia has one of the world’s biggest economies around textiles and electrical appliances.
 In addition, it is the only country representing Southeast Asia in the G20 forum.

 If you want to know more about Bali as a study abroad destination, click here and check out Bali Destination Guide!

 Why is the G20 summit held in Bali, Indonesia?

 When the G20 Summit took place in Riyadh, Saudi Arabia, on November 21–22, 2020, the appointment of Indonesia as the 2022 G20 Presidency was made public.
 The handover procession took place at the G20 Summit one year ago in Rome, Italy.
 Since the G20’s establishment in 1999, Indonesia hasn’t had the honor of hosting the summit.

 This week is an important time for Indonesia because it is hosting the G20 this year, providing the ideal platform to inspire other nations to implement their ideas of policies that could spark a global economic rebound.
 Additionally, Indonesia could profit significantly politically, socially, and economically from the G20 Summit.
 According to the Indonesian Minister of Tourism and Creative Economy, Sandiaga Uno, the country’s tourist and creative economy sectors should benefit long-term from the event.

 Which topics will the countries discuss at the G20?